data-apis/scipy-2023-presentation/paper.rst

 standardization.

-**Distributed support.** Standardized APIs and behavior should be amenable to implementation in array libraries supporting distributed computing (e.g., Dask (TODO: citation)).
+**Distributed support.** Standardized APIs and behavior should be amenable to implementation in array libraries supporting distributed computing (e.g., Dask :cite:`Rocklin2015a`).

 **Consistency.** Except in scenarios involving backward compatibility concerns, naming conventions and design patterns should be consistent across